 The "test" travel should be on the plus side, to allow for any differences between one valve and another, and thereupon regulated by placing shims ahead of the "loose" valve.
 Each one will be somewhat trial and error, but it is easier to add and subtract paper shims than to be moving the collar about after it is once driven on.
 The paper shim, stock no. 1236, is a good one for this, as it will allow .010 increments of shimming.
 The loose or outside valve can be entirely replaced with stock no. 693.
 You may also reuse some of the original leather packing washers (replaced by the No. 1112 sponge) for the purpose of shimming, if they are not too rotten with age.

-If the felt bushing hole In either of the fibre valve guides has been "moth-eaten" or severely worn, you may want to consider replacements for these: Stock nos.
-1109 and 1497.
-The flexibility of the secured valve (no. 1114) will overcome minor misalignment problems due to wear in hole of the valve guide.
+If the felt bushing hole In either of the fiber valve guides has been "moth-eaten" or severely worn, you may want to consider replacements for these: Stock nos.
+1109 and 1497 (NOT AVAILABLE).
+The flexibility of the secured valve will overcome minor misalignment problems due to wear in hole of the valve guide.

 After the valve plates are all remounted, the wooden pouch button can be replaced by holding the stem with needle-nose pliers and screwing back on clockwise.
 To determine how much or how little to screw these on in relation to the pouch it will later come in contact with, you can use the following method:

 You can use a straight-edge with shims glued on each end of the straight-edge, which are equal to the combined thickness of the gasket plus the "dip" in the pouch.
 The old pouches rarely need replacing in the Standard Action.
-But, because they may be somewhat formed in the position surrounding the pouch button of the valve, they may be massaged with Neatsfoot oil (see Note 2 below) (stock no. 324) to make them softer and more flexible.
-In addition to adding a preservative for future life of the pouch leather, the Neatsfoot oil will seal the porosity and make it far less receptive to humidity changes.
+But, because they may be somewhat formed in the position surrounding the pouch button of the valve, they may be massaged with Dow Corning 3140 RTV (see 'Sealing Pouches') to make them softer and more flexible.
+In addition to adding a preservative for future life of the pouch leather, the sealer will seal the porosity and make it far less receptive to humidity changes and more responsive.

-Do not add the Neatsfoot oil to the secondary pouches until completely finished with the restoration.
+However, do not add the sealer to the secondary pouches until completely finished with the restoration.
 The reason: it is very difficult to do any testing of the finished valve assembly when ciphiring occurs due to the pouch material being too tight.
 A normally porous leather compensates for the fact that there is no bleed in the secondary pouch system.
 The secondary pouch is controlled by the primary valve, which does have the bleed hole with each of its pouches.